 We understand that a common perception is that projects must meet a project specific test.
 Project-specific additionality is easy to grasp conceptually.
-The 2014 Climate Action Reserve urban forest protocol essentially uses project-specific requirements/methods.
-However, the WRI GHG Protocol clearly states that either a project-specific test or a performance standard baseline is acceptable.
-One key reason for this is that regional or national data can give a more accurate picture of existing activity than a narrow focus on one project or organization.
+The 2014 Climate Action Reserve urban forest protocol essentially uses project-specific requirements and methods.

+However, the WRI GHG Protocol clearly states that either a project-specific test or a performance standard baseline is acceptable.6 One key reason for this is that regional or national data can give a more accurate picture of existing activity than a narrow focus on one project or organization.

 Narrowing the lens of additionality to one project or one tree-planting entity can give excellent data on that project or entity, which data can also be compared to other projects or entities (common practice).
-But plucking one project or entity out of its context ignores all other data surrounding that project or entity.
-And that regional picture may be more accurate than one project or entity.
+But plucking one project or entity out of its regional or national context ignores all comparable regional or national data.
+And that regional or national data may give a more accurate standard than data from one project or entity.

 By analogy: one pixel on a screen may be dark.
 If all you look at is the dark pixel, you see darkness.
 But the rest of screen may consist of white pixels and be white.
 Similarly, one active tree-planting organization does not mean its trees are additional on a regional basis.
-If the region is losing trees, the baseline is negative regardless of what one active project or entity is doing.
+If the region is losing trees, the baseline of activity may be negative regardless of what one active project or entity is doing.

-Here is the methodology in the WRI GHG Protocol to determine a Performance Standard baseline, together with the application of each factor to urban forestry:
+Here is the methodology described in the WRI GHG Protocol to determine a Performance Standard baseline, together with the application of each factor to urban forestry: